The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/leveling-guide.md

 Please keep one thing in mind with this ability.

-This ability WILL BE replaced upon reaching level 30.
+This ability WILL BE largely replaced upon reaching level 30.
 Do not get comfortable with it.

 **\[Lvl 4] Aero**